 NOTE: If you don’t want your stock spicy, leave out the hot pepper pieces, and it will be as mellow as John Coltrain’s “My Favorite Things.”
 Check it out here, and listen while you keep reading!
 J.C. is great music to cook by.

-In a large stock pot, measure out 1 Tbsp of rapeseed oil.
-Canola oil can be used as a substitute, but because the soup we’re making later this week calls for rapeseed oil, we’re staying consistent.
+In a large stock pot, measure out 1 Tbsp of canola oil.
 If you have an enameled cast iron pot, use it, so there’s limited chance of the veggies burning, in case you get distracted.
 Once you burn garlic, there’s no going back.
 It has to be tossed.
 (Don’t ask.
 Painful memory!
 LOL!)
 Then toss in a bag of veggie scraps.
 Today, ours were mainly celery, carrot, scallions, onion peels and skins, garlic ends and skins, and the jalapeño.
 Don’t worry about defrosting the scraps first.
 Just toss ’em in and let heat do it’s thing.
 We added rosemary, thyme and flat parsley to the pot from the garden.
 You don’t have to, but if they’re on hand, go for it!

 Is there a difference between stock and broth?

 If you’ve ever wondered, there is a difference between stock and broth, but it’s murky.
-Broth is unseasoned, and thinner than stock.
+Broth is unseasoned.
 Stock is more complex and flavorful, because it is seasoned with herbs and spices.
 Traditionally, the term “broth” was used to refer to meat-based liquids, like beef or chicken broth, and stock was a plant-based liquid.
 However, vegetable broth and vegetable stock are both available for purchase in grocery stores.
 (Confused yet?
 Me too!)
 We’re sticking with our original definition.
 Stock is seasoned, broth is not.

 (We digress …)